marianoktm/SECPROG-Unisa/README.md

 This repository aims to provide straightforward and simple explanations on how to solve Nebula and Protostar CTFs shown during the Secure Programming Course of the Master's Degree in Cybersecurity of Unisa.

+Beware: I'm really informal here, and I'm not interested in sounding professional.
+If you're sensible to slurs, slangs and shit, just go away and study somewhere else.
+If you are an HR, this is not my CV.
+Take this file as a "friendly yapping about CTFs".

 In this course, these CTFs were solved:
 - nebula-level00;
 - nebula-level01;